ArthurSonzogni/chromiumos-platform2/hiberman/README.md

 # Hiberman - The Hibernate Manager

-This package implements the Hibernate Manager, a userspace system utility that orchestrates hibernate and resume on Chrome OS.
+This package implements the Hibernate Manager, a userspace system utility that orchestrates hibernate and resume on ChromeOS.

 ## What is hibernate